easybuilders/easybuild-docs/docs/version-specific/supported-software.md

 ### MTL4

-The Matrix Template Library 4 incorporates the most modern programming techniques  to provide an easy and intuitive interface to users while enabling optimal performance.
+The Matrix Template Library 4 incorporates the most modern programming techniques  to provide an simple and intuitive interface to users while enabling optimal performance.
 The natural  mathematical notation in MTL4 empowers all engineers and scientists to implement their algorithms and  models in minimal time.
 All technical aspects are encapsulated in the library.

 *homepage*: <http://www.simunova.com/mtl4>